 How do I plan an event for my group?

 Everything you need to know about event planning at Duke Law School can be found on the Event Planning Website.
-If you have additional questions, please see Jason Belk, Assistant Dean for Student Affairs.
+If you have additional questions, please see Josh Black, Assistant Dean for Student Affairs.

 How can I make changes to my group's web page?